- Get Legal Advice after a Car Accident

 What if I Caused a Traffic Accident?

-You should speak with a lawyer even if you believe you caused the accident.
-You could be compensated regardless.
-For example, if you have received a traffic infringement for your accident, a good lawyer could have your infringement notice rescinded (under some circumstances), and then you might be eligible for compensation.
+You should speak with a car accident lawyer even if you believe you were partly to blame.
+You could claim compensation from the other driver’s insurance company even if you have contributory negligence.
+For example, if you have received a traffic infringement notice for your accident, a compensation lawyer could have your infringement notice rescinded (under some circumstances).
+Then, you might be eligible to make a claim.

 You should collate as much evidence as possible to support your case, including video, photographs, witness statements, and medical reports and assessments.